 Whilst living & working in London in the early 00s, I started to practice yoga and was soon attending classes and workshops all over the city.
 Having grown up in Droitwich, on visits to my family I couldn’t find many yoga classes, so I started to think about bringing vinyasa yoga back home to Worcestershire.

-In 2009, I travelled to India for two months, qualifying as a Teacher in Yoga & Ayurveda.
+In 2009, I qualified as a Teacher in Yoga & Ayurveda in India.
 The following year I launched redkiteyoga, starting with a box of mats in the boot of my car.
-We now hold 12 classes a week and an annual Yoga Alliance teacher training at our beautiful rural studio.
+We now run a full timetable and Yoga Alliance teacher trainings at our beautiful rural studio.
 My own yoga practice has brought me community, opportunities and huge physical and mental benefits, and I wanted to create this here too.

 Ian is a popular and well respected yoga teacher based in Cheltenham.
 He started teaching after completing Ashtanga teacher training with David Swenson more than fifteen years ago and then went on to qualify with both the British Wheel of Yoga and Yoga Alliance.
 He has recently been fortunate enough to train with Cyndi Lee in America becoming 500hr qualified.
 He teaches because he loves it.

 Ian is the lead teacher on our 200hr Yoga Alliance course here at redkiteyoga and we are both happy and fortunate that he is part of the redkite team.

 Ann is our Team Support, here to answer your questions about redkiteyoga.
 Wondering about which class is right for you?
 She is the person to ask.